MikeJBradshaw/react-redux-rxjs-example/README.md

 and there is never a black box.
 It makes debugging very simple.

 ## Ok, Lets See The Complexity
-_BECAUSE WE ALWAYS START WTIH ACTIONS_, look at src/actions/exampleTwo.ts. we added two new actions, FETCH_TIMESTAMP and UPDATE_TIMESTAMP.
-This is our first chance to use an epic (more about that later), but for right now, notice the naming convention between the type, the interface and the factory method.
+_BECAUSE WE ALWAYS START WTIH ACTIONS_, look at `src/actions/exampleTwo.ts`.
+We added two new actions, FETCH_TIMESTAMP and UPDATE_TIMESTAMP.
+This is our first chance to use an epic (more about that later), but for right now, notice the naming convention between the types, the interface and the factory method.

-_BECAUSE AFTER ACTIONS WE ALWAYS OPEN THE REDUCER_, lets open src/reducers/exampleTwo.ts. notice that of the two new actions we have declared, only one is in here, UPDATE_TIMESTAMP.
+_BECAUSE AFTER ACTIONS WE ALWAYS OPEN THE REDUCER_, Lets open `src/reducers/exampleTwo.ts`.
+Notice that of the two new actions we have declared, only one is in here, `UPDATE_TIMESTAMP`.
 We can see this action indeed does update a new, not optional field of timestamp, but we dont see (yet) where this comes from.
-Also look at the newly declared initState. notice that we START with a timestamp, this is not optional and look how we use the initState, its the default value for our reducer.
+Also look at the newly declared initState.
+Notice that we START with a timestamp, this is not optional and look how we use the `initState`, its the default value for our reducer.

-_BECAUSE AFTER ACTIONS AND REDUCERS WE ALWAYS OPEN THE EPICS_, lets open src/epics/exampleTwo.js.
+_BECAUSE AFTER ACTIONS AND REDUCERS WE ALWAYS OPEN THE EPICS_, Lets open `src/epics/exampleTwo.ts`.
 OUR FIRST EPIC!
-This epic is basic....very basic. this epic is triggered by the INIT action, and every second (done by timer) updates our state with the new timestamp lets take it from the top and see what goes into epics.
+This epic is basic....very basic. this epic is triggered by the `FETCH_TIMESTAP` action and updates our state with the new timestamp.
+Lets take it from the top and see what goes into epics.

 First we see the import of redux/redux-observable/rxjs stuff.

-Walking down, we see initEpic, a function that takes an observable and returns a new observable.
-We see ofType(INIT).
-This filters out all non INIT actions from proceeeding.
-You wont have other actions triggering this epic. we then see switchMap(() => timer(0, 5000)).
+Walking down, we see `generateTimestapEpic`, a function that takes an observable and returns a new observable.
+We see `ofType(FETCH_TIMESTAMP)`.
+This filters out all non `FETCH_TIMESTAMP` actions from proceeeding.
+You wont have other actions triggering this epic.
-This is the timer function.
-Every 5 seconds, it re emits a value (which here we are not using), and puts that value into the pipe().
-That value flows into map (again, we are ignoring the value) and emitting the updateTimestamp action.
-There you go, with absolutely no magic, we get a timestamp update every 5 sec.
+We also see a map emitting the updateTimestamp action.
+There you go, with absolutely no magic, we get a timestamp.
 That action flows into the reducer, who then updates state and the component is rerendered.

-_BECAUSE AFTER THE ACTIONS, REDUCERS AND EPICS WE OPEN THE COMPONENT_, lets open src/views/ExampleTwo.tsx.
-This is very much the same thing as before EXCEPT we now have a field is that is timestamp.
-Really not much else to see here, in App.tsx, replace <ExampleOne /> with <ExampleTwo /> and see how the app works.
+_BECAUSE AFTER THE ACTIONS, REDUCERS AND EPICS WE OPEN THE COMPONENT_, Lets open `src/views/ExampleTwo.tsx`.
+This is very much the same thing as before EXCEPT we now have a field is that is timestamp and a button to tell the epic to generate.
+Really not much else to see here, in `App.tsx`, replace `<ExampleOne />` with ``<ExampleTwo />`` and see how the app works.

 ## What We Learned:
 - EVERY epic has 1) and action that triggers it, and 2) at least one action it returns